 I wish everyone who is contributing to the Cardano project a merry x-mas.
 Special thanks to the “Stake Pool Best Practice Workgroup” on Telegram.

-Please note: This pool is running on the Incentivized Testnet ITN!
+Please note: This pool is running on Mainnet!